Foreign Minister Winston Peters tells China's NZ Ambassador to 'listen to your master' after criticism

 The Chinese Embassy was highly critical of Peters' personal opinion that Taiwan should be allowed in the WHO.

-"There is only one China in the world, and Taiwan is part of China," the embassy said in a statement, that for this reason, it is eligible for the membership of WHO.
+"There is only one China in the world, and Taiwan is part of China," the embassy said in a statement, that for this reason, it is ineligible for the membership of WHO.

 The statement went on to point out that New Zealand has a "longstanding" one-China policy.